dmrozik87/paymove-recruitment-task/BACKLOG.md

 #### 31.01.2024

-- create modals to: 1 pts.
+- create modals to: 1 pt.
     - display message to a user during login if credentials are invalid
     - display message to a user during registration if name or email are already taken
+- create README.md: 1 pt.

 #### TODO:

-- create README.md
 - registration form validation on frontend 4 pts.